likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The idea behind uSysML is that SysML v2 keywords and behaviours are perfectly decomposable in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
+The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
+In fact, with just a subset of the full SysML v2 specification (for example the keywords `package`, `part`, `part def`) it would possible to create quite complex models that are fully compliant with the SysML v2 specification.

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring the practical issues relevant to the implementation of the SysML v2 specification.
-While the objective of this work is to generate test cases that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a limited implementation of the SysML v2 specification.
+It is sometimes useful to image uSysML being a limited implementation of the SysML v2 specification.
 Such an implementation corresponding to uSysML v0.01 (spiral 1) would support the SysML v2 behaviours of the keywords `package`, `part`, `part def` and nothing else (see the table above).
-Furthermore, every model specified by uSysML must be a valid SysML v2 model and must be paresable by a complete SysML v2 implementation.
-However the reverse does not hold: because the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by the uSysML implementation.
+Furthermore, every model specified by uSysML v0.01 would be a valid SysML v2 model, and paresable by a complete SysML v2 implementation.
+The reverse does not hold: because the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by the uSysML implementation.

-We note that with just a subset of the full SysML v2 specification (for example the keywords `package`, `part`, `part def`) it would possible to create quite complex models that are fully compliant with the SysML v2 specification.

 The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)